Feeling drained by your lunch break? Yeah, me too.

 Before you go straight for the coffee, consider a more potent beverage, the energy drink.
-They're tasty, refreshing, and will get you more wired than any double expresso shot drink you can think of.
+They’re tasty, refreshing, full of caffeine, and will get you more wired than any double expresso shot drink you can think of.

 First, we’ll review the 10 best energy drinks on the market.
 Then, we’ll dive deeper into how they work to help you feel energized and focused.